 Mango Butter is extracted from the hard kernel of the mango fruit, it is semi-soft, off-white and unscented.
 It is rich in Vitamins A and C, and anti-oxidants, so it’s a fantastic vegan and natural solution to keep your skin soft and hydrated.

-Mango butter is becoming popular amongst the most health conscious consumers that are looking for: (A) truly transparent skin care and (B) ability to customize their beauty products by making them at home.
+Mango butter is becoming popular among the most health conscious consumers that are looking for: (A) truly transparent skin care and (B) ability to customize their beauty products by making them at home.
 For a more detailed article that tells you all about mango butter, check out this article.

-The first ingredient in our whipped mango butter recipe is of course Mango Butter.
+The first ingredient in our mango whipped body butter recipe is of course Mango Butter.
 Our raw mango butter comes in a brick size format to make it easier to cut into pieces and use on your skin or in DIY beauty recipes.
 We tried to sell mango butter in a jar, but since it’s temperature-sensitive, it can at times be so hard that getting some out of a jar becomes irritating – but a little brick like this is easy to cut and break off.

 Here is what it looks like: